-Zoellner Arts Center at Lehigh University Together With
+Zoellner Arts Center, in partnership with the Lehigh University UN Program, Together With

 the United Nations Department of Global Communications Presents

 Return to the Root: Exploring Racism Through Slavery

 Join us for an important virtual conversation about racism and slavery with moderators Mark Fitzgerald Wilson, Executive Director of Zoellner Arts Center and Dr. Terry-Ann Jones, Lehigh University Director of Africana Studies, featuring insight from Rafael Palacios, Artistic Director of Sankofa Danzafro, an Afro-Colombian dance company, with remarks from Maher Nasser, the Director of the Outreach Division in the United Nations Department of Global Communications.
 Return to the Root coincides with the United Nations International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade on March 25th.
 (Photo by Paulina Perez)

 Return to the Root: Exploring Racism Through Dance discusses the themes of systemic racism, the vestiges of slavery throughout African diaspora populations, and the possibility of living in a city that embraces and acknowledges people of color.
 The word “Sankofa” translates “to return to the root.”
 This concept is deeply prevalent in Palacios’ work, using the past as a lens through which to look at the present and future.
 The company’s mission “is to question the overall knowledge [and] to build a voice of self-awareness, which will allow us to reveal the ‘epistemologíes’ of the African diaspora in the world.
 “I am grateful for the opportunity to participate in this conversation.
 Although the bodies of Afro-descendants are no longer being sold into slavery, oppression continues through the appropriation of our knowledge and culture,” says Palacios.